Functional Nutrition: Tips to Find a Great Health Coach

 4) Ongoing Coaching:

-Your functional nutrition coach will be routinely monitoring your health status and help you troubleshoot any roadblocks that come your way as you follow your specific healing plan and will run follow up labs to observe changes in the root cause health challenges as you improve your health.
+Your functional nutrition coach will routinely monitor your health status and help you troubleshoot any roadblocks that come your way as you follow your specific healing plan and will run follow-up labs to observe changes in the root cause of health challenges as you improve your health.

 The ultimate goal of a great health coach is to empower you with a sense of self-sufficiency and mastery of your health that you can carry with you for life!